wesleycamargo/azure-docs.pt-br/articles/remoteapp/remoteapp-perapp.md

 <properties
-   pageTitle="Publicar aplicativos para usuários individuais em uma coleção do Azure RemoteApp (Visualização) | Microsoft Azure" description="Saiba como pode publicar aplicativos para usuários individuais, em vez de depender de grupos no Azure RemoteApp." services="remoteapp-preview" documentationCenter="" authors="piotrci"
+   pageTitle="Publish applications to individual users in an Azure RemoteApp collection (Preview) | Microsoft Azure" description="Learn how you can publish apps to individual users, instead of depending on groups, in Azure RemoteApp." services="remoteapp-preview" documentationCenter="" authors="piotrci"